samuelhklumpers/master-thesis/latex/outline.md

 This creates the singleton type HBool, in which knowing the type of a variable of HBool uniquely fixes its value: HBool true can only be constructed by htrue, while HBool false can only be constructed by hfalse.

-Applying this principle to naturals and lists, we can create a pair of types
+Applying this principle to natural numbers and lists, we can create a pair of types

 :memo: Fin